csoltenborn/GoogleTestAdapter/README.md

 3. Traits are assigned to tests which match one of the regular expressions specified in the *traits after* option, overriding traits from phases 1 and 2 as described above.
 For instance, the expression `.*\[1.*\]///Size,Large` will make sure that all parameterized tests where the parameter starts with a 1 will be assigned the trait *(Size,Large)* (and override the traits assigned by phases 1 and 2).

 Note that traits are assigned in an additive manner within each phase, and in an overriding manner between phases.
 For instance, if a test is assigned the traits *(Author,Foo)* and *(Author,Bar)* in phase 1, the test will have both traits.
 If the test is also assigned the trait *(Author,Baz)* in phases 2 or 3, it will only have that trait.
 See [test code](https://github.com/csoltenborn/GoogleTestAdapter/blob/master/GoogleTestAdapter/Core.Tests/AbstractGoogleTestDiscovererTraitTests.cs) for examples.

+#### <a name="evaluating_exit_code"></a>Evaluating the test executable's exit code
+If option *Exit code test case* is non-empty, an additional test case will be generated per text executable, and that test case will pass if and only if the test executable's exit code is 0.
+This allows to reflect some additional result as a test case; for instance, the test executable might be built such that it performs memory leak detection at shutdown; the result of that check can then be seen within VS as the result of the according additional test.

+To increase usefulness of the additional tests, a couple of tokens can used as part of a test executable's output; if GTA sees theses tokens, it will act accordingly:
+* `GTA_RESULT_CODE_OUTPUT_BEGIN`: This token will make GTA capture the following output and add it to the additional test case as error message.
+* `GTA_RESULT_CODE_OUTPUT_END`: This token will stop GTA from adding the following output to the error message.
+If it is not provided, GTA will capture the complete remaining output as error message of the additional test.
+* `GTA_RESULT_CODE_SKIP`: This token will make the additional test case have outcome *Skipped* if the test executable returns with exit code 0.
+This can e.g. be useful if a particular check is only perfomed in Debug mode.

+Note that when running tests in parallel, a test executable might be run more than once by GTA.
+In this case, the exit codes and respective outputs of a test exectutable are aggregated as follows:
+* The exit code reported will be the one with the greatest absolute value; e.g., if the exit codes have been -2, 0, and 1, the reported exit code will be -2.
+* Captured outputs will all go into the test's error message.
+* The test will be reported as skipped if all runs of that executable have been reported as skipped.

+An example usage of the *Exit code test case* can be found as part of the SampleTests solution: [Project *MemoryLeakTests*](https://github.com/csoltenborn/GoogleTestAdapter/tree/master/SampleTests/MemoryLeakTests) makes use of MS' memory leak detection facilities and reports the results to VS via the described mechanism.
+Things to be noted:
+* The mechanism is enabled for the project by means of GTA's [solution settings](https://github.com/csoltenborn/GoogleTestAdapter/blob/master/SampleTests/SampleTests.gta.runsettings).
+* To make sure that the test executable behaves as a normal gtest executable when not run via GTA, a command line parameter `-is_run_by_gta` is passed to it via the *Additional test execution parameters* option (again provided via the solution settings).
+This allows the test executable to just return the result of gtests' `RUN_ALL_TESTS()` macro if run outside GTA, and to return the result of leak detetion otherwise (i.e., return 0 if and only if no leaks have been found).
+In case of the provided implementation for leak detection, this means to always return with exit code 0 in the `main()` method, since the leak detection code will actively call `exit(1)` if leaks are found.
+* Since leak detection is only perfomed when the executable is compiled with Debug configuration, the main method makes use of the `GTA_RESULT_CODE_SKIP` and `GTA_RESULT_CODE_OUTPUT_BEGIN` tokens to make sure the test is reported as skipped in that setting, and to additionally produce some meaningful output.
+* Finally, note that Google Test as of V1.8.1 [uses some memory allocation](https://github.com/google/googletest/pull/1142) which is recognized by MS' leak detection mechanism as a leak (although it isn't), in particular for failing assertions.
+Some of these "false positives" have been fixed with the linked issue, but there appear to be more.
+If you run into such problems, please report them against the [Google Test repository](https://github.com/google/googletest).

 #### <a name="vstest_console"></a>Running tests from command line with `VSTest.Console.exe`